Jimmy Foster (racing driver)

 Foster ran five races in 1998, all for Washington-Erving Motorsports.
 He struggled in his starts, only finishing one race.
-That race, at Nashville, was his best finish of the year with a 25th.
+That race, at Nashville Speedway USA, was his best finish of the year with a 25th.
 Foster's qualifying was significantly improved, however.
-He started 11th at Bristol and 9th at Texas, his first career top-10 start.
+He started 11th at Bristol Motor Speedway, Tennessee, and 9th at Texas Motor Speedway, his first career top-10 start.
 However, the poor results led to Foster's unemployment once again.

 Foster then had another wild accident to begin his 1999 season.
 During his brief comeback to the Goody's Dash series in the Discount Auto Parts 200 at Daytona, Foster went on his side after making contact in a three wide situation with Derrick Kelly and Scott Krehling in a big accident that also saw Brent Moore go upside down on the backstretch for several feet.
 Once again, he emerged from the wreck without injury.
 That wreck was one of many big accidents in a race won by Christian Elder, in which another massive accident occurred on the tri-oval on lap 11 involving injuries between Scott Weaver and George Crenshaw, but both were overshadowed by the biggest accident of the race with 6 to go when Danny Bagwell went for a horrific barrel roll in between the exit of turn 4 and the tri-oval in what many call the worst accident in Goody's Dash series history.
 Bagwell was also okay.
 Later that year, Foster ran his final career Busch series race, driving for Blaise Alexander's #20 at Myrtle Beach Speedway.
 He started the race in 15th, but once again could not finish the race.
 He was 34th after overheating and it would prove to be the end of Foster's NASCAR career.

+Motorsports career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)